flojoy-ai/docs/docs/instruments-database/RF Signal Generators/Keysight-33250A/Keysight-33250A.md

 </TabItem>
 <TabItem value="QCodes" label="QCodes">

-To connect to a Keysight 33250A RF Signal Generator using Qcodes, you can use the following Python script:
+To connect to a Keysight (Agilent) 33250A RF Signal Generator using Qcodes, you can use the following Python script:

 ```python
 from qcodes.instrument_drivers.Keysight.Keysight_33XXX import WaveformGenerator_33XXX